 In each location, The people of is re-made through conversations with people that work in businesses along a main shopping street.
 It is intentionally made with a mix of people who have citizenship – by birth or application – and people who do not.
 We ask each person about how they came to be there, why they stayed, about neighbourliness, nationalism and their plans for tomorrow.

 Audiences experience the work as a self-guided walk using a map, and audio that can be accessed on any smartphone via a bespoke mobile-optimised website.
 Subverting the usual historical city walking tour, audiences are invited to stop off at the hairdresser or bookshop, community centre or late-night takeaway, and encounter the people who keep the place going.

-The policeman who likes to cycle on his days off; the optician training to look everyone deep in the eyes; the daughter of Turkish and Syrian immigrants who sells kebabs but prefers goulash; the funeral director who has seen it all…
+The policeman who cycles in the Alps on his days off; the optician who’s training to look everyone deep in the eyes; the greengrocer who used to keep pigeons in Pakistan; the mechanic who’s never had a chance to learn the local language; the funeral director who inherited the family business and has really seen it all…

 These conversations are edited to create a single track that lasts as long as it takes to walk the route.
 This is underscored by an original composition made from and for the place by a sound artist.
 In layering these fragments of everyday reality, we create an intricate, often contradictory, picture of the street and its wider context.
 The people of raises questions about permanence, belonging and who the place – any place – is for.

 We spend up to four weeks as temporary workers and residents in the place we are making The people of – not from there, but there for now.
 In collaboration with a local project animateur and sound artist, we meet and record interviews with people who work along the street.